VincenzoPiercarlo/Simulating-Water-Propelled-Aircraft-for-ASRW/README.md

 ## Acknowledgments
-The authors were part of a team of six students from the Aerospace Engineering Bachelor and Master's degree programs at the University of Naples Federico II.
-The team - the AirSloths - won the 2023 ASRW competition.
+The authors were part of a team of six students from the Aerospace Engineering Bachelor's and Master's degree programs at the University of Naples Federico II.
+The team — the AirSloths — won the 2023 ASRW competition.
 If you are curious about the aircraft model proposed by the team, [here's a short video of our flight tests](https://www.youtube.com/watch?v=y8TNEQP7Qss).